tokens-studio/sd-transforms/README.md

 | ['ts/color/modifiers']        | ColorModifierOptions | ❌       | See props below | Color modifier options                                                                                                            |
 | ['ts/color/modifiers'].format | ColorModifierFormat  | ❌       | `undefined`     | Color modifier output format override ('hex' \| 'hsl' \| 'lch' \| 'p3' \| 'srgb'), uses local format or modifier space as default |

+> [!NOTE]
-> Note: you can also import and use the `parseTokens` function to run the parsing steps on your tokens object manually.
+> You can also import and use the `parseTokens` function to run the parsing steps on your tokens object manually.
 > Handy if you have your own preprocessors set up (e.g. for JS files), and you want the preprocessor-based features like composites-expansion to work there too.

 ## Theming